 Do I need to review my course design?

-You should regularly review your course design to ensure a flexibility of delivery, whilst building resilience and sustainability for the future, this includes reviewing your content, activities and assessments, in line with the Key Principles for Blended Delivery.
-We recommend you start by reviewing your learning outcomes, to ensure your students will be able to achieve them no matter if they are studying online or on campus, followed by taking a storyboard approach to structuring your course and planning your activities and assessments.
+You should regularly try to review your course design to ensure your course is up to date and inclusive, whilst building resilience and sustainability for the future, this includes reviewing your content, activities and assessments, whilst keeping in mind the Principles for the Delivery of Education.
+We recommend you start by reviewing your learning outcomes, to ensure your students will be able to achieve them no matter if they are studying online, hybrid or on campus, followed by taking a storyboard approach to structuring your course and planning your activities and assessments.

 - Learning Outcomes